urcsc170/2020-spring-csc170/lab04-structured-html-document/instructions.md

 ## 2. Load your Content in the HTML Document

-*This is the point of this lab*: **You must figure out how best to semantically tag your content to identify each part of content** WITHIN the prescribed structure (header, article, aside, and footer).
+*This is the point of this lab*: **You must semantically tag your content to identify each part of content** WITHIN the prescribed structure (header, article, aside, and footer).

 Using your content from Lab 3, extract the text and images and fill the structure as follows: